The Annual Canadian Tax Filing for 2020 is here. Canada Revenue Agency (CRA) has already opened the window to submit 2019 tax returns.

 Property tax document, mortgage interest paid, renovation cost receipts, total rent received in

-Disability payment slips in case you have disability (first time disability claimant should bring the
+Disability payment slips in case you have a disability (first-time disability claimant should bring the

 letter from approved authority) charitable donation, political donation slips.

-Any other slips you have received that says related to tax return you might have
+Any other slips you have received that says related to the tax return you might have

 Taxicab operators: Total income and expenses related to operating taxi cab

-Uber drivers: Tax summary and filled in format provided.
+Uber drivers: Tax summary and filled in the format provided.

 If you made donations, you should get the receipts, as they can be useful to claim them on your taxes.
 If you have unclaimed donations the previous year, you can also file them.
 These donations can be claimed up to five years after payment, and still stand the right to claim them.